-1. There are few firms and many buyers participating in the market, and each of these firms controls a substantial share of the market.
+1. There are few firms and many buyers participating in the market.
+Each of these firms controls a substantial share of the market.

-2. There is close interdependence among firms.
+2. There is close interdependence among firms in decision making.
 This means that price and output decisions of one firm affect others.